SwayaanTechnologies/nextjs/README.md

 * **SSG** (Static Site Generation)

 These terms can often be confusing at first, but they each refer to different rendering strategies that you can choose based on your application's needs.

 ---

+## **Client-side Rendering**

+To fully understand how rendering works in Next.js, it's important to first see how React's rendering strategies have evolved over the past decade.

+React initially rose to popularity through its use in **Single Page Applications (SPAs)**.
+In this model, when a client visits the site, the server sends back a single HTML file.
+This HTML file is typically minimal—usually just a `<div>` element and a reference to a JavaScript file.

+For example, using tools like **Create React App**, you would receive an HTML file with:

+* An empty `<div>` tag as the root
+* A reference to `bundle.js`, which contains:

+  * The React library
+  * Your application’s logic
+  * Everything required to render your app

+Once the browser downloads the JavaScript file, it begins generating the UI directly in the browser—injecting HTML into the DOM under that root div.
+Only at this point does the user interface become visible.

+---

+### **Verifying CSR Behavior**

+You can confirm this behavior using browser tools:

+* In the **DOM inspector**, you will see the rendered elements like `<header>`, `<h1>`, and `<p>`.
+* But if you **view the page source**, you'll only see the initial, barebones HTML from the server.

+This process of transforming React components into UI within the browser is known as **Client-side Rendering (CSR)**.

+---

+### **Advantages and Limitations of CSR**

+While CSR was revolutionary for building interactive SPAs, it has notable limitations:

+**SEO Challenges**

+Search engines primarily index HTML content.
+But with CSR, the server delivers mostly an empty HTML shell.
+If meaningful content is rendered via JavaScript, search engines might miss it—especially if the content loads slowly due to API calls or nested components.

+**Performance and User Experience**

+With CSR, the browser must:

+* Fetch all JavaScript
+* Execute the application logic
+* Fetch data
+* Render the UI
+* Attach interactivity

+This workload can lead to blank screens or loading spinners during page load.
+As the JavaScript bundle grows with new features, so does the load time—especially noticeable for users on slow connections.

+---